nio-blocks/allen_bradley_tags/README.md

 ## How to Use

-If you need to first create a project directory, the [`project_template` (https://github.com/nioinnovation/project_template](https://github.com/nioinnovation/project_template) repository provides a good starting point.
+If you need to first create a project directory, the `project_template` repository at [(https://github.com/nioinnovation/project_template)](https://github.com/nioinnovation/project_template) provides a good starting point.

 ### Clone the Block Template